CCOSTAN/Home-AssistantConfig/README.md

 * Turn on TV Time Lights (dim and color) at Sunset (if home and TV is on)
 * Turn on Upstairs light if [Nest Thermostats](http://amzn.to/2eAhB1k) detects people and it's nighttime.
 * Turn off lights when [Nest Thermostats](http://amzn.to/2eAhB1k) detects we are away.
 (Upstairs and Downstairs)
-* Turn on some lights and switches when we get home

 * Turn on some outdoor Lights at Sunset or if it gets darkish in the house, Turn off 4 hours before sunrise.
 Turn off interior lights when we go to sleep.
 * Turn on lights during school days for a morning routine for the kids and wife.
 Has No School overide boolean in GUI.
 * Rainy days trigger extra light inside the house.